TheSingleOneYT/BrowseIt/README.md

 # FAQ

 Q) Is this safe to use?<br>
-A) Anything I make is 100% SAFE!
+A) Anything I make is 100% Malware Free.
 If you remain unsure, you can review the code behind the program.

 Q) How can I set this up?<br>
 A) Check out this video {COMING SOON}